usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 - /learn/tutorials/metadata/
 ---

-This tutorial provides a walk-through for creating the `metadata` section of an OSCAL document, which appears in all OSCAL documents.
+This tutorial provides a walkthrough for creating the `metadata` section of an OSCAL document, which appears in all OSCAL documents.

 Before reading this tutorial you should: